crux82/squad-it/README.md

 ## Download

-To download the SQuAD-it, please refer to [https://github.com/crux82/squad-it](https://github.com/crux82/squad-it)
+To download the SQuAD-it dataset, please refer to [https://github.com/crux82/squad-it](https://github.com/crux82/squad-it)

-This resource is developed in the [Semantic Analytics Group](http://sag.art.uniroma2.it) of the [University of Roma Tor Vergata](http://web.uniroma2.it/home).
+The resource is developed by the [Semantic Analytics Group](http://sag.art.uniroma2.it) of the [University of Roma Tor Vergata](http://web.uniroma2.it/home).
 You can download a copy of the dataset (distributed under the CC BY-SA 4.0 license).

 ## Release format

-The same format used in the SQuAD dataset is here adopted: both train/test files are released into the following JSON format:
+The same format used in the SQuAD dataset is adopted: both train/test files are released in the following JSON format:

 ```
 file.json